alepulver/my-thesis/README.md

 ### TODO
 - Save mouse positions and timestamps
-- Ask participant data, use bootstrap and/or views
+- Ask participant data, use meteor template to switch page
 - Save results and allow downloading as CSV, etc

 - Add color to buttons, and mark as disabled when can't choose